friction07/corne-xiao/rev2/docs/buildguide.md

 ![Right](/rev2/docs/images/pcbr.png)

 ***

-> **Warning**
-> This guide assumes you are capable of soldering the diodes, hotswap sockets, power button, encoder and mcu sockets yourself.
-You can find videos/guides about these stuff very easily.
-I have only shared some of the extra things you need to take care of.

-***

 ### Preparing the controller

 We have to solder 3 diode legs to the 3 pads at the back of the xiao.
 The pads being *BAT+* and the two *NFC* pads at the corner.
 The other battery pad is ignored as it is internally connected to *GND* pin.

-> **Note**
-> You can skip soldering both NFC pads if you are building a 5 column corne with encoders, since one of the pad is used for 6th col and one for CS pin of nice!view oled.
+> You can skip soldering either/both NFC pads depending on how you are building, since one of the pad is used for 6th col and one for the CS pin of nice!view.
 These pins have been marked as "6" and "CS" on the PCB for reference.

 - **Tin the pads**